 Great action shots!

-All season long, professional photographer/editor Lloyd Young (father of current Braves player Ben Young and former White Sox Luke Young) has been taking photos of the Majors action and now these photos are posted for purchase, with 10 percent of the proceeds returning as a contribution to Parkway Little League!
-Digital downloads are just $12 through June 30.
-Browse and purchase the photos with the link below (be sure to use password parkway17& for access).
+Throughout the 2018 season, professional photographer/editor Lloyd Young (father of current Cardinals player Ben Young and former White Sox Luke Young) took photos of the Majors action and now these photos are posted for purchase, with 10 percent of the proceeds returning as a contribution to Parkway Little League!
+Browse and purchase the photos with the link below: